GatorGlaciology/GStatSim/README.md

 * Matplotlib
 * SciKit-GStat

 These can all be installed using the command *pip install (package name)*.
-We have included a plot_utils.py file with plotting routines.

 # Educational use